taraka-vishnumolakala/Burp-Practitioner/Advanced-Topics/JWT Attacks/README.md

 ```
 6. In this case, if the server receives a token signed using a symmetric algorithm like HS256, the library's generic `verify()` method will treat the public key as an HMAC secret.
 7. This means that an attacker could sign the token using HS256 and the public key, and the server will use the same public key to verify the signature.
+> **🗒️ Note**
-> **Note: The public key you use to sign the token must be absolutely identical to the public key stored on the server.
+> The public key you use to sign the token must be absolutely identical to the public key stored on the server.
 This includes using the same format (such as X.509 PEM) and preserving any non-printing characters like newlines.
-In practice, you may need to experiment with different formatting in order for this attack to work.**
+In practice, you may need to experiment with different formatting in order for this attack to work.

 #### Deriving public keys from existing tokens